dmitribodiu/90-days-challenge/first_two_weeks/functional javascript.md

 ```
 This programming style is called `pointfree` style or tacit style,
 and its main characteristic is that you `never` specify the arguments
 for each function application.
-Advantega is `cleaner code`.
+Advantage is `cleaner code`.

 ## Using functions in FP ways
 1. Injection